-This callback replaces the code that prints LUATEX's when a file is closed like the) for regular files.
+This callback replaces the code that LUATEX prints when a file is closed like the) for regular files.

 10.5.9 wrapup_run

 This callback is called after the PDF and log files are closed.
 Use it at your own risk.